 Enter the Portuguese.
 This tiny island, Panikotha, or Forte do Mar, stands in the middle of the bay at the eastern end of the island.
 The lighthouse is modern, and there probably are pre-European fortifications on the island, but the visible fortress is Portuguese.

 In the next folder, we'll look more closely at the fortress built by the Portuguese at the eastern tip of the island, but here's just a scene-setting view to convince you that the Portuguese weren't messing around.
 Several Portuguese churches are visible in the distance: the Church of St. Francis on the left (now a hospital), St. Paul's, and, just to its right, the almost painfully white St. Thomas's (now a museum).
-They were in the town proper, and the Portuguese built another wall behind and protecting them from attack from the west.
-The view here is from the Knight's Tower and overlooks the St. Nicholas Tower or bastian, with its small chapel.
+They were in the town proper, and the Portuguese built another wall on the inland side for protection from attack from the west.
+The view here is from the Knight's Tower and overlooks the St. Nicholas Tower or bastion, with its small chapel.

-This probably isn't the picture that the tourism authorities would choose, but it does show the harbor that the fort protected (and Ghogla, the town on the far side).
-Ships en route to the Gulf of Cambay, with nearby towns including Baroda and Surat, would shelter here and trade.
-Here's what they saw, as recorded in the Voyages of John Van Linschoten, 1583: "This Iland [Diu] aboundeth, and is very fruitfull of all kind of victuals, as Oxen, Kine, Hogges, Sheepe, Hennes, Butter, Milke, Onions, Garlicke, Pease, Beanes, and such like, whereof there is great plentie, and... such as better cannot be made in all these Low-Countries... they have likewise cheeses, but they are very drie and sault, much Fish which they sault, and it is almost like unto salt Ling, or Codde, and of other sortes... they have so great quantity that they supply the want of all the places round about them, especially Goa, and Cochin..."
-(Quoted in Shokoohy, "The Island of Diu, its Architecture and Historic Remains," in South Asian Studies, 2010).
+This probably isn't the picture that the tourism authorities would choose, but it does show the harbor that the fort protected.
+It also shows Ghogla, the town on the far side.
+Ships en route to the Gulf of Cambay, with its nearby towns including Baroda and Surat, would shelter here.
+Here's what they saw, as recorded in the Voyages of John Van Linschoten, 1583: "This Iland [Diu] aboundeth, and is very fruitfull of all kind of victuals, as Oxen, Kine, Hogges, Sheepe, Hennes, Butter, Milke, Onions, Garlicke, Pease, Beanes, and such like, whereof there is great plentie, and... such as better cannot be made in all these Low-Countries... they have likewise cheeses, but they are very drie and sault, much Fish which they sault, and it is almost like unto salt Ling, or Codde, and of other sortes... they have so great quantity that they supply the want of all the places round about them, especially Goa, and Cochin...."

 Old-fashioned ships are still made here, despite the prestressed-concrete bridge in the background.